FAQ - DMS

 Entrance and completion of this program signifies that the candidate is prepared to practice in the sonography profession.
 The candidate must be prepared to work in the standing position, do frequent walking, lift and transfer patients, communicate effectively, perform with both hands, and discriminate in color, depth, and temperature.
 For more information on this, please contact the department.

-What academic record do you require to enter and stay in the program?
+What academic standards do you require to enter and stay in the program?

 Students must have a minimum of 2.5 average GPA in science prerequisites and a 2.5 overall GPA in prerequisites.
 Students must maintain a minimum of 2.5 GPA to remain in the program.